ibm-cloud-docs/vmwaresolutions/services/managing_vrops.md

 ## Starting the adapter instance for vSAN
 {: #managing_vrops-start-adapter}

-The Management Pack adapter instance for vSAN must be manually started.
+You must manually start the Management Pack adapter instance for vSAN™.
 Complete the following steps:

 1. Log in to the vRealize Operations Manager console.
 2. Click the vSAN adapter.